-Olive-Harvey College's Tutoring Center offers free tutoring and academic support services to assist students in achieving personal and academic success.
-Tutors are available in a wide variety of subjects to assist students through one-on-one and group tutoring sessions.
-We encourage any student to seek tutoring to gain a deeper comprehension of course content and to enhance learning development.
+Did you know Olive-Harvey College's Tutoring Center offers free tutoring and academic support services to assist students in achieving personal and academic success?
+Tutors are available in a wide variety of subjects to assist you through one-on-one and group tutoring sessions.
+We encourage any student to seek tutoring to gain a deeper comprehension of course content and to enhance the learning environment.

 Taking advantage of tutoring services is quick and easy.